Lisa-Baumgaertner/metadata-enrichment/README.md

 # General
 code folder: contains the programs for the three parts of my thesis.  <br />
 input folder: contains the corpus files of the ParlaMint project for easier access when testing the code.  <br />
-output folder: contains the output/ the ParlaMint corpora after running the enrichment program on them.  <br />
+output folder: contains the output/ the ParlaMint corpora after running my metadata enrichment program on them.  <br />
-validation folder: contains the RelaxNG validation files of the ParlaMint project.
+validation folder: contains the RelaxNG validation files of the ParlaMint project for easy access.

 # Metadata Enrichment